jdshepard/gallery-react/README.md

 # Smilebooth Gallery
-React application with server side app for server rendering of some things.
+React application with server side app for server rendering of some things.# gallery-react-comEd